 This leak revealed how the regular Watch 5 looks a lot like the Galaxy Watch 4 from 2021, and that both models of Watch 5 will run Google’s Wear OS software.

 In June the Watch 5 Pro was all-but confirmed, thanks to a leak from Samsung itself.
 Spotted by 9to5Google, the Watch 5 and Watch 5 Pro both appeared in Samsung’s own Health app, alongside a list of other Galaxy wearables.

 Although only a set of small thumbnail images, it was possible to see how the 5 and 5 Pro share much of their design, and how neither will have the rotating bezel of the Watch 4 Classic and previous Samsung watches, seemingly confirming an earlier rumour.

 Last year’s Galaxy Watch 4 was the first to feature software jointly developed by Google and Samsung.
 It was still called Wear OS, as has been Google’s smartwatch operating system name for years now, but with the ‘powered by Samsung’ suffix slapped on the end.

-We expect to see a wide range of software tweaks for the upcoming watches, from the aesthetics of the operating system, to the applications.
+Elsewhere, we expect to see a wide range of software tweaks for the upcoming watches, from the aesthetics of the operating system, to the applications.
 New health and fitness functions are likely, and improved workout controls would be welcome.

 Most importantly, we hope Samsung stops locking out owners of non-Samsung smartphones from the watch’s key features.
 We understand iPhone users not being invited to the party (the Apple Watch only works with iPhones, after all), but we’re not fans of Samsung locking out other Android users from the Galaxy Watch 4’s ECG and blood pressure apps.